TobiasPSP/doneland_sources/Components/Light/LED/Programmable/README.md

 ### Special Case #2: WS2812

 The *WS2812* is the most popular and widely used controller type.
-It has seen spme revisions.
+It has seen a number of revisions.
 Today, *WS2812B* is used.

 In 2017 major improvements were backported from its rarely available and expensive successor *WS2813*, however without changing the part number.
 These *improved WS2812B* are still sold as *WS2182B*, making them indistinguishable from their predecessors.